TheCreateGM/Haqote-Page/README.md

 - **Automated Content**: Intelligent note generation and content expansion
 - **Tag-Based System**: Flexible organization with custom tags

+Note: this just a website page not actual app

 ## 🎨 Features

 This landing page showcases: